adumont/AlexForth6809/docs/day01/README.md

 ## Forth Thread (program)

 This Forth will be a *DTC* Forth: *Direct Threaded Code* Forth.
-That means that, when laid out in memory, each cell (2 bytes as we're on a 16bit CPU) will represent the address of the code to be executed by the inner interpreter.
+That means that, when laid out in memory, each cell (2 bytes as we're on a 16bit CPU) will represent the address of some 6809 assembly code to be executed by the inner interpreter. [^1]

 For example, let's suppose our Forth program starts a $8034 and reads like this: